 On those nights I know we were all busy doing important things.
 I know that everyone got fed, kept safe, and, on a good day, bathed.
 But I still felt both unproductive and that nagging feeling of missing out.
 Even on weekends when I was with my kids all day that feeling of “what just happened?” lingered.

-So, HOW do we make time for this connection?
+HOW do we make time for connecting with kids?

 When it comes to striking a balance between the various parts of our life, be they “work” and “home” or getting things done and being present and focused parents, there is one truism that I always come back to.
 We must: